 From February through April 2018, we completed bridge financings whereby certain significant insider shareholders sold part of their shareholdings in private transactions and invested a portion of the proceeds as bridge loans to Organto.
-We received proceeds of approximately \$820,000 from these bridge loans with related parties.
-The bridge loans are unsecured and have a term of one year, with interest rates ranging from 0% to 8%, payable at the end of the one-year term.
+We received proceeds

-On April 9, 2018 we announced that Mr. Arnoud Maas, Chief Executive Officer ("CEO") had advised that he would not be renewing his Management Services Agreement and thus would be leaving Organto as both CEO and Director.
-Steve Bromley, Chair of the Board of Directors has assumed the role of Interim CEO.
-With the departure of Mr. Maas, we announced the appointment of Mr. Rients van der Wal to the position of Chief Executive Officer, Organto Europe BV, reporting to Steve Bromley.
-Mr. van der Wal brings extensive fresh fruits and vegetables experience to Organto, having strong industry contacts at both customer and supply chain levels.
+In April 2018 we appointed Mr. Rients van der Wal to the position of Chief Executive Officer, Organto Europe BV.
+Mr. van der Wal brings extensive fresh fruits and vegetables experience to Organto, and has strong industry contacts at both customer and supply chain levels.
 Mr. van der Wal is based in the Netherlands and will lead Organto's vertically integrated value-added branded fresh vegetables business which operates from Amsterdam.

 In hand with Mr. van der Wal's appointment, we also announced our intention to expand our branded value-added organic vegetables product offering and supply capabilities via the addition of expanded supply relationships focused on organic soft, tropical and exotic fresh fruits, deepening supply relationships with strategic growers in key supply markets, expanding market presence and developing opportunities for new value-added Organto "I am Organic" branded product offerings.
+Since April, we have signed agreements with two producers in Mexico and expanded our product offerings with organic blueberries, organic blackberries, organic avocado, organic passion fruit and organic ginger.
+These additional products are expected to expand our market presence and revenue streams.